ambientum/ambientum/new-readme-wip.md

 p phpunit --version
 ```

-## 4) Working with Node.JS under Ambientum (Mainly for Elixir)
+## 4) Working with Node.JS under Ambientum (mainly for Elixir)

-One of the things about Web Development is that impossible to live without Javascript this days.
+One of the things about Web Development is that it is impossible to live without Javascript these days.

-Laravel elixir (or any gulp / node related) task can be also done under Ambientum.
+Laravel elixir (or any gulp / node related) task can also run under Ambientum.

 You don't need to install Node and Gulp locally, just check the following instructions:

 ### 4.1) Using NPM and Yarn